NehalSinghal/ashtadhyayi/rough-01.md

 # Knowledge Process Demonstration

-Rough Notes of Ashtadhyayi Sahaj Bodh
+Working Notes of Ashtadhyayi Sahaj Bodh

 - Important to understand growth, collection and processing of Ashtadhyayi Sahaj Bodh.
-- Rough notes lead to fair rightly factored ones.
+- Use of Mind Mapping as analysis tool to get out the best needed result.
 - Beauty and understanding in sync.

 ![asb-r-2021-09-20-1](asb-r-2021-09-20-1.jpg)